-Now, I am not saying these are anime made by Christians, or for Christians, or are they biblical in theme.
+Now, I am not saying these are anime made by Christians, for Christians, or are they biblical in theme.

-This is an older series, one of my personal favorites that I watched years ago sometime after it was released.
+This is an older series, one of my favorites, that I watched years ago, sometime after it was released.
 I had no idea it would have any Christian themes until analyzing it a long time after viewing it.

 It's not a fast-paced, action-packed anime, but it deals with the repercussions of our actions, good or bad.
-It keeps the mystery of how they arrived where they are, which keeps you entertained.
+It keeps the mystery of how they arrived and where they are, which keeps you entertained.
 Overall, an excellent anime to watch if you aren't looking for anything heavy.